This tutorial is part 2 of 2 in the series.

 For instance, imagine it happens for a

 git rebase master on your branch.
 The command line would indicate that it stopped the rebase and shows you the conflicting files.
-That’s no reason to panic.
+That's no reason to panic.
 You can open the indicated files and resolve the conflicts.
 In the file you should see the changes well separated: the changes from master (HEAD) and from your branch (usually the commit message).
-You have to decide which of both versions you want to take in order to resolve the problem.
-After you have resolved all conflicts, you can continue the rebase:
+You have to decide which of both versions you want to take in order to resolve the conflict.
+After you have resolved all conflicts in all files (usually all files are shown on the command line), you can continue the rebase:

 If you run again into conflicts, you can resolve them and run the commands again.